Scary Monsters (and Super Creeps): Rankings

 Scary Monsters has appeared on several lists of the greatest albums of all time by multiple publications.
 In 2000, Q ranked Scary Monsters at number 30 on its list of the "100 Greatest British Albums Ever".
 In 2002, Pitchfork placed it at number 93 on its list of the top 100 albums of the 1980s.
 In 2012, Slant Magazine listed the album at number 27 on its list of the 100 best albums of the 1980s, saying "Bowie bridles the experimentation of his Berlin trilogy and channels those synth flourishes and off-kilter guitar licks into one of the decade's quirkiest pop albums."
 In 2013, NME ranked the album at number 381 on its list of the 500 greatest albums of all time.
 In 2018, Pitchfork placed it at number 53 on its revised list of the 200 best albums of the 1980s.
 In 2020, Rolling Stone placed it at number 443 on its revision of the 500 greatest albums of all time.

 Reissues

 The album has been rereleased five times to date on compact disc.
-It was first released on CD by RCA in the mid-1980s.
+It was first released on CD by RCA in 1985.
 A second CD release, in 1992 by Rykodisc and EMI, contained a new remaster and four bonus tracks.
 A 1999 CD release by EMI/Virgin, with no bonus tracks, featured 24-bit digitally-remastered sound.
 The album was re-released and remastered in 2003 by EMI as an hybrid Super Audio CD, again with no bonus tracks and with the Redbook audio layer containing the previous 1999 remaster.
 In 2017, the album was remastered for the A New Career in a New Town (1977–1982) box set released by Parlophone.
 It was released in CD, vinyl, and digital formats, both as part of this compilation and then separately the following year.